Asia deploys innovative, if invasive, tech to curb virus | Malay Mail

 Smartphones with GPS are given to those isolating at home, with local officials tracking them via the Line messaging app.

 Warning text messages are sent to those who break quarantine and the tracking system is connected with local police departments.
-Transgressors risk a fine of up to T$1 million (RM144,330) and having their names published.
+Transgressors risk a fine of up to TW$1 million (RM146,187) and having their names published.

 South Korea has a similar app, although it is voluntary.